FLIF-hub/node-flif/README.md

         alpha: 'heuristically',
         lookback: 'heuristically'
     },
-    alphaGuess: 'heuristically', // predictor for invisible pixels (only if keepAlpha is false)
+    alphaGuess: 'average',  // Predictor for invisible pixels (only if keepAlpha is false)
+                            // `'average'`, `'median gradient'`, `'median neighbors'` (Default is to set keepAlpha to true)
     chromaSubsample: false  // true to write an incomplete 4:2:0 chroma subsampled lossy FLIF file (default is false) };